-After the mandatory cringe from Anders (the Spotify folk really wish the rest of us would stop calling what they do the "Spotify Model”), both Anders and Dean were quick to agree that it was not an either or question.
-To quote Dean Leffingwell, "We had Henrik Kniberg in class last week and I think it would be fair to say we learned a ton from him and I think they will learn a ton from us."
-As someone who has been using ideas from Henrik Kniberg’s books and the Spotify folk since very early in my SAFe journey I must say I agree with the sentiment.
+After the mandatory cringe from Anders (the Spotify folk really wish the rest of us would stop calling what they do the "Spotify Model”), both Anders and Dean were quick to agree that it was not an either-or question.
+To quote Dean Leffingwell, "We had Henrik Kniberg in class last week, and I think it would be fair to say we learned a ton from him, and I think they will learn a ton from us."
+As someone who has been using ideas from Henrik Kniberg’s books and the Spotify folk since very early in my SAFe journey, I agree with the sentiment.

-The first time I came across the Scaling Agile @ Spotify paper was when EDW Release Train Engineer Wayne Palmer decided that the EDW Agile Release Train would benefit from creating a series of “Guilds”.
-Despite Wayne’s enthusiasm, I don’t think he got past telling us his great idea was “Guilds” before the rest of my leadership team laughed him out of the room, having quickly reached the consensus that “Guilds” sounded like something from Lord of the Rings and had no place on our Release Train!
-I remember Wayne invoking the power of wikipedia in his eagerness to help us understand his vision.
+The first time I came across the Scaling Agile @ Spotify paper was when the EDW Release Train Engineer decided that the EDW Agile Release Train would benefit from creating a series of “Guilds”.
+Despite his enthusiasm, I don’t think he got past telling us his great idea was “Guilds” before the rest of my leadership team laughed him out of the room, having quickly reached the consensus that “Guilds” sounded like something from Lord of the Rings and had no place on our Release Train!
+I remember the RTE invoking the power of Wikipedia in his eagerness to help us understand his vision.
 “According to Wikipedia, a Guild is a collection of artisans who are responsible for the practice of their craft.“ he argued.
 Resulting in only more laughter from the team.
-Not one to be easily deterred Wayne took it on the chin and set about convincing me he was onto something...
+Not one to be easily deterred he took it on the chin and set about convincing me he was onto something...

-First let me give you some context.
-The EDW Release Train had been born in a world where the delivery team had a strong track record of failure to deliver on business outcomes.
-An endless parade of consultants had passed through the domain declaring the delivery problems to be the product of poor technical practices that had resulted in a lack of technical integrity in the platform.
-Prior to the restructure that had enabled the launch of the EDW Release Train, the existing management had created a new group called “Technical Governance”, to define standards and oversee the technical integrity of the delivery.
-The restructure that landed me at the helm of the EDW Delivery organisation also saw the Technical Governance function move away from delivery, so as to provide an external “control” over solution design and build.
+First, let me give you some context.
+The EDW Release Train was born in a world where the delivery team had a strong track record of failure to deliver on business outcomes.
+An endless parade of consultants had passed through the domain, declaring the delivery problems to be the product of poor technical practices that had resulted in a lack of technical integrity in the platform.
+Prior to the restructuring that had enabled the launch of the EDW Release Train, the existing management had created a new group called “Technical Governance” to define standards and oversee the technical integrity of the delivery.
+This restructure, which landed me at the helm of the EDW Delivery organisation, also saw the Technical Governance function move away from delivery so as to provide an external “control” over solution design and build.

-It was following this restructure that the EDW Release Train was launched.
-This marked significant change in how we delivered, as we exited the outsourced, offshore, outcome-based contract approach to development in favour of a co-located, co-sourced, onshore agile release train.
-In my view, this change in delivery model meant that the Technical Governance function established to provide quality assurance over the outsourced delivery had no place in the new world.
+When the EDW Release Train was launched, there was a significant shift in how we delivered, as we exited the outsourced, offshore, outcome-based contract approach to development in favour of a co-located, co-sourced, onshore agile release train.
+In my view, this change in the delivery model meant that the Technical Governance function established to provide quality assurance over the outsourced delivery had no place in the new world.
 However, this was not the view held by other parties in the organisation.

-After about 9 months of watching me argue with the powers that be that “You cannot inspect quality in”, Wayne pitched the idea “Guilds” to me and my leadership team.
-His self-appointed mission was for the train to take ownership for the quality of what it delivered and more specifically to “put the control and responsibility for core specialisations into the hands of the people who are doing the work, in order to restore a sense of pride and satisfaction within their work.”
+After about nine months of watching me argue with the powers that be that “You cannot inspect quality in”, the RTE pitched the idea of “Guilds” to me and my leadership team.
+His self-appointed mission was for the train to take ownership of the quality of what it delivered and, more specifically, to “put the control and responsibility for core specialisations into the hands of the people who are doing the work, in order to restore a sense of pride and satisfaction within their work.”
 This mission was premised on the deeply held belief that “to achieve true continuous improvement, the value stream needs to be owned, understood and improved upon by the people closest to it.”
 It was his hope that people with expertise in specific skill sets would meet regularly, as a Guild, in order to:

-It has always puzzled me why Wayne chose to start a discussion about Guilds rather than Chapters.
-For those who have not read the Scaling Agile @ Spotify paper the definitions are as follows:
+It has always puzzled me why he chose to start a discussion about Guilds rather than Chapters.
+For those who have not read the Scaling Agile @ Spotify paper, the definitions are as follows: